A Parent’s Guide to Impression 5 Science Center

 Some family favorites include being a part of the Capitol City Film Fest, meeting book characters, members nights, and adopt-a-river where families can contribute to keeping Lansing beautiful.

-I received an I5 Family Membership at Christmas from my mom five years ago.
-This gift quickly became a yearly tradition because of how much we use it and the impact it has on her grandchildren.
+I received an Impression 5 Family Membership at Christmas from my Mom a few years ago.
+This guide quickly became a yearly tradition because of how much we use it and the impact it has on her grandchildren.

-If I had to pick, I think the BEST part about Impression 5 is the membership program.
-It will have paid for itself within 2-3 visits depending on the size of your family.
+If I had to pick, I think the BEST part of Impression 5 is the membership program.
+It pays for itself within 2 to 3 visits depending on the size of your family.

 Membership Benefits